 Diagonal Checkerboard Layout

 Installing checkerboard tiles diagonally is a strategic choice that enhances spatial flow and creates a sense of movement.
 This layout forms a dynamic, arrow-like effect that visually expands a room, making compact areas appear larger and more open.
 As seen above, our Blair 24x24 Checkerboard Polished Porcelain Tile in Oniciata Grey and Volakas White exemplifies how larger tiles can further amplify this effect, adding a sense of grandeur and openness.
-This approach is particularly beneficial in older homes, where it helps balance irregular wall angles and creates a more harmonious visual alignment.
+This approach is particularly beneficial in older spaces, where it helps balance irregular wall angles and creates a more harmonious visual alignment.

 Traditional Grid Checkerboard Layout